Understanding Dairy Intolerance in the UK: A Comprehensive Guide

 Can dairy intolerance develop later in life?

-Yes, dairy intolerance can indeed develop at any age, often due to a decrease in lactase enzyme production as individuals age, resulting in difficulties digesting lactose.
+Yes, dairy intolerance can develop at any age, often due to decreased lactase production as individuals age, which can make it difficult to digest lactose.

 How can I effectively manage dairy intolerance?